-- 4.2.
+- 4.1.3.
+The names of the trustees or administrators of the funds or contributions; and - 4.1.4.
+The name of the person authorized to approve expenditures from each fund. - 4.2.
 The documentation requirements set forth by A.R.S. § 35-149 for funds are specifically and unambiguously extended by this section of SAAM to donations of items, goods or non-monetary property of any kind. - 4.3.
 For monetary contributions, a fund must be established with the GAO. - 4.4.
 Cash or cash equivalencies received as donations or representing the proceeds of fund raising activities should be handled in the manner prescribed by SAAM 2010. - 4.5.
 To effect proper record keeping, both the gross receipts and the cash outlays involved in any fund raising activity-not just the net proceeds from such an activity-should be recorded. - 4.6.
 When merchandise or goods are received instead of cash, internal controls and proper record keeping are still required.
 Suitable arrangements must made for the storage and safeguarding of merchandise or goods that have been contributed to an Employee Recognition Program. - 5.
 Reporting, taxing and accounting for awards distributed. - 5.1.
 Cash prizes or awards given to employees are always subject to Federal and State income and employment taxes. - 5.1.1.
 Cash includes both cash and cash equivalents, such as gift cards, pre-paid credit or debit cards. - 5.2.
 Except for the three situations noted below, non-cash prizes or awards given to employees are subject to Federal and State income and employment taxes: - 5.2.1.
 De minimis awards and prizes, which are subject to the following constraints: - 5.2.1.1.
 Cash and equivalents are never considered to be de minimis. - 5.2.1.2.
 De minimis awards have a value of less fifty dollars (\$50). - 5.2.1.3.
 Such awards and prizes are provided infrequently. - 5.2.2.
 Certain employee achievement awards, which are subject to the following constraints: - 5.2.2.1.
 The award must be given for length-of-service or safety. - 5.2.2.2.
-The award must be an item of tangible personal property (i.e., an item that is not cash or a cash equivalent). - 5.2.2.3.
-The award must be awarded as part of a meaningful presentation.
+The award must be an item of tangible personal property (i.e., an item that is not cash or a cash equivalent).

-Topic 55 Payroll and Personnel Issued 07/01/15 Section 57 Employee Recognition Activities Page 9 of 10
+Topic 55 Payroll and Personnel Issued 12/07/15 Section 57 Employee Recognition Activities Page 9 of 10